petrvanblokland/DesignDesignSpace/Site.md

 box = page['Main']['Side']
 ~~~
 ![IMG_1520BWLow.jpg](docs/images/IMG_1520BWLow.jpg)
 *Design Game on location at <a href="http://coopertype.org/nyc" target="External">Cooper Union</a>.
-Besides the development of presentation techniques, the design of feedback methods is an important and integral part of every Design Design Space study.*
+Besides the development of presentation techniques, the design of feedback methods is an important and integral part of every DesignDesign.Space study.*

 ~~~Python
 box = page['Main']['Content']